-Mr. Okema is excited to join the Cristo Rey Philadelphia team as the Business Literacy teacher.
+Mr. Okema is excited to be part of the Cristo Rey Philadelphia team as the Business Literacy teacher.
 Originally from Uganda, Mr. Okema graduated from Makerere University (B.S.
 Development Economics and International Affairs).
 He went on to work for different international development programs for eight years and later private consultancy for international agencies such as USAID, Danish International Development Agency, World Vision, Mercy Corps, and International Alert.
 He gained critical skills in conflict mitigation, resolution management, peace building, poverty elevation, and intervention to address HIV/AIDS prevalence.
 Mr. Okema later graduated from Chestnut Hill College (M.S.
 Administration of Human Services), where he also teaches as an adjunct professor, and is also in the process of completing a Masters Certificate in Agile Project Management from Villanova University (2016).
 Mr. Okema is a motivational speaker and an advocate for peace and human rights.

-Danny Pietrovito Work-Study Coordinator
+Danny Pietrovito Operations Manager, Work-Study Program

 Donna Pinkney School Administration